STOmics/Stereopy/docs/source/Tutorials/cell_correction.rst

                         fast=fast)

-Correcting from gem and mask
+Correcting from GEM and Mask
 -----------------------------

 On this way, you should specify the path of gem by parameter `gem_path`, the path of mask by parameter `mask_path` and the path of directory to save corrected result by parameter `out_dir`.